-Frank Horrigan is a secret service agent who keeps thinking back to November 22, 1963, when, as a hand-picked agent by President Kennedy, he became one of the few agents to have lost a President to an assassin when Kennedy died.
-Now, former CIA assassin Mitch Leary is stalking the current President, who is running for re-election.
+Frank Horrigan (Clint Eastwood) is a Secret Service Agent who keeps thinking back to November 22, 1963, when, as a hand-picked Agent by President John F. Kennedy, he became one of the few Agents to have lost a President to an assassin when Kennedy died.
+Now, former C.I.A. assassin Mitch Leary (John Malkovich) is stalking the current President (Jim Curley), who is running for re-election.
 Mitch has spent long hours studying Horrigan, and he taunts Horrigan, telling him of his plans to kill the President.
-Leary plans to kill the president because Leary feels betrayed by the government -- Leary was removed from the CIA, and the CIA is now trying to have him killed.
-After talking to Leary, Horrigan makes sure he is assigned to presidential protection duty, working with fellow secret service agent Lilly Raines.
+Leary plans to kill the President because Leary feels betrayed by the government.
+Leary was removed from the C.I.A., and the C.I.A. is now trying to have him killed.
+After talking to Leary, Horrigan makes sure he is assigned to Presidential protection duty, working with fellow Secret Service Agent Lilly Raines (Rene Russo).
 Horrigan has no intention of failing his President this time around, and he's more than willing to take a bullet.
 White House Chief of Staff Harry Sargent (Fred ...Written by

 When we see Leary's view through his binoculars, his view forms the figure eight, but if binoculars are correctly adjusted, they form a circular view.
 This is a common error in movies, and is often made deliberately in order to show the viewers that now we see the scene through binoculars.
 See more »

 Oh, my God.
 Oh, my God.
 Oh, Frank, thank God.
 Thank God.
 I'm dead.
 I'm dead.
 I'm dead.
 I'm dead.

 Frank Horrigan plays the piano in the bar.
 A woman talks to him and tries to wake his interest in her.
 But he just plays the piano with her.
 They both agree how beautiful that is and he says "that's about as beautiful as it gets in our days."
 See more »